-- Standard variable net asset value money market fund seeking to investing cash over a 3-month horizon, implementing a socially responsible investment (SRI) investment process benefiting from the French government's SRI label. - · Money market instruments issued by corporate issuers and public or agency issuers, denominated in euros or other currencies (currency risk is systematically hedged). - By way of derogation, the Fund can invest beyond 5% and until 100% of its NAV in any money market instrument individually or jointly issued or quaranteed by some sovereign, quasi sovereign or supranational issuers. - Max.
-WAM (weighted average maturity) of 6 months and max.
-WAL (weighted average life) of 12 months - Securities are eligible for the fund based on Ostrum AM's "high credit quality" methodology based on independent proprietary credit research and extra-financial ratings. - The fund presents a risk of capital loss borne by the investor.
-The net asset value may fluctuate and capital invested is not guaranteed.
+- · A short-term variable net asset value money market fund with a socially responsible investment (SRI) process benefiting from the French - Seeks to profit from investing cash overnight by essentially investing in short-term money market securities benchmarked to 3-month rates · Money market instruments issued by corporate issuers (up to 100% of assets) and public or agency issuers, denominated in euros or other currencies (currency risk is systematically hedged) - Maturité Moyenne Pondérée (WAM Weighted Ayerage Maturity) max de 60 jours et Durée de Vie Moyenne Pondérée (WAL -Weighted Ayerage - Max.
+WAM (weighted average maturity) of 60 days and max.
+WAL (weighted average life) of 120 days Security eligibility based on Ostrum AM's independent proprietary credit research and "high credit quality" methodology, taking into account extra-financial ratings - The fund presents a risk of capital loss borne by the investor.
+The net asset value may fluctuate and capital invested is not quaranteed.
 The Fund may not under any circumstance, rely on external support to guarantee or stabilize its net asset value.
 Investing in money market funds is different from an investment in bank deposits because it is exposed to the risk that the invested capital will fluctuate.
-The Fund is not guaranteed. - This product promotes environmental or social characteristics but does not have as its objective a sustainable investment.
-It might invest partially in assets that have a sustainable objective, for instance qualified as sustainable according to the EU classification - Minimum proportion of taxonomy alignment: 0% - Minimum proportion of sustainable investments: 20% SFDR Classification : Art.
+The Fund is not guaranteed - This product promotes environmental or social characteristics but does not have as its objective a sustainable investment.
+It might invest partially in assets that have a sustainable objective, for instance qualified as sustainable according to the EU classification. - Proportion minimale d'alignement taxonomie : 0% - Proportion minimale d'investissements durables : 20% - SFDR Classification : Art.
 8